rhizomik/BESDUI/README.md

 |   PEPESEARCH    |    25%   | 12.7   |  5.3   | 5.3    | **23.3**     |**10.5**|      1.4      |

 Table 2.
 Benchmark results for different End-User Structured Data User Interfaces.
 Showing the average for all completed benchmark tasks.
 Best results are in bold

+## Contributing

+BESDUI is available under a Creative Commons Attribution-ShareAlike 4.0 International [LICENSE](LICENSE).
+To contribute to the Benchmark for End-User Structured Data User Interfaces (BESDUI), **FORK** the [BESDUI GitHub repository](https://github.com/rhizomik/BESDUI) and, when your evaluation is completed, perform a **PULL REQUEST** to propose your changes.
+Alternatively, you can download all the required data to prepare your contribution from http://hdl.handle.net/10459.1/69484

+The data to be loaded to perform the evaluation is available from the [Datasets](Datasets) folder.
+The [bsbm-1000products.ttl.tgz](Datasets/bsbm-1000products.ttl.tgz) file contains the RDF version of the test data.

+To apply the benchmark, **perform each one of the tasks** with the evaluated tool and check if the expected results are obtained.
+If they are not, or it is **not possible** to complete the task, then report a **0% for the Capability metric** for that task. **Otherwise**, the **Capability is 100%**.
+In this case, also report how many **KLM operators** are required to complete the task.
+The operators are the basic user interactions:

+* **K**: button press or keystroke, **keys** and not characters.
+* **P**: pointing to a target on a display with a **mouse**.
+Time differs depending on distance and size of the target, but KVM simplifies this and makes it constant.
+* **H**: homing the hand(s) on the keyboard or other device, this **includes** movement between any two devices.

+When all tasks have been checked, you can **compute the BESDUI metrics** using the [BESDUI Spreadsheet](Results/BESDUI.xls).

+To **contribute results**, please, use the [Evaluation Template](Results/EvaluationTemplate.md).
+Create a folder in [Results](Results) named after the evaluated tool and copy there the [EvaluationTemplate.md](Results/EvaluationTemplate.md).
+Then, rename it to **README.md** and fill it to report the results.
+You can also place in the same folder all other relevant files (images, spreadsheets,...).

+Finally, commit all changes to your fork and perform a **PULL REQUEST** to get your results published.
+Alternatively, you can just send the file with your results to roberto.garcia@udl.cat

 ## Acknowledgements